MastarCheeze/study-notes/chemistry/answer-bank.md

 Insoluble

+### When to remove chromatography paper

+When solvent is almost at the top

+### How to separate sugars from carbohydrates \*

+Chromatography

 ### How to increase accuracy (25cm<sup>3</sup>)

 <u>Volumetric</u> pipette

 ### How to know water is fully given off

--   Heat, weight, repeat
+-   Heat and reweigh
--   Until mass constant
+-   Until constant mass

 ### How to do flame test